YairMassri/web1100_final-exam/test2.1.md

 //What is the value of x?
+//cual es el valor de x?
 var a = "http://www.github.com/api?";
 var b = "repoid=";
 var c = 55;